gvwilson/fiction/in-heck/index.md

 so no point talking of what-ifs and maybes.
 Especially not here,"
 he added,
-nodding slightly toward a small group of people still gossipping nearby.
+nodding slightly toward a small group of people still gossiping nearby.
 "But if I may offer some advice?"

 "Sure."